 If you’re looking for a fun mud run and you happen to live in Mississippi, Louisiana or maybe even southwestern Alabama, this is your race.
 It has a few challenges, but mostly the focus is on having fun with your friends and family.
 The 4th Annual No Turning Back Mud Run, definitely delivered that.
 I can’t wait to run next year’s event.

-Leave your own Battle Races review and feedback...
+Leave your own Battle OCR review and feedback...